What is Speech and Language Therapy?

 - Goals must bring about a functional improvement, either in the child’s communication with their significant others or in the child’s academic learning

-How Can Speech and Language Therapy Help Your Child?
+How Does Speech and Language Therapy Benefit your Child?

-- It helps in developing conversational and communication skills to improve interactions with others
+- Develop conversational and communication skills to improve interactions with others

-- It helps in communicating or expressing thoughts, ideas, and needs in a clearer way
+- Communicate and express thoughts, ideas, and needs in a clearer way

-- Its helps in behaving in various social situations and settings appropriately
+- Behave in various social situations and settings appropriately

-- It helps in following rules for conversation which includes personal space and choice of words
+- Follow the rules for conversation, which includes personal space and choice of words

-- It helps in improving articulation and clarity of words for less confusion and frustration from both communicator and communication partner(s)
+- Improve articulation and clarity of words for less confusion and frustration from both communicator and communication partner(s)

-- It helps to understand non-verbal communication skills such as facial expressions or body language
+- To understand non-verbal communication skills such as facial expressions or body language

-- It helps in understanding the meaning of more words and how to use them
+- Understand the meaning of more words and how to use them

-- It helps in using alternative communication devices such as picture exchange communication systems, AAC or text-to-speech programs
+- Use alternative communication devices such as picture exchange communication systems, AAC or text-to-speech programs

-What are the Signs to Look Out for in a Child That May Require Speech and Language Therapy?
+Signs and Symptoms to Look Out for in a Child That May Require Speech and Language Therapy

 - Children who struggle to imitate the sounds made by others